e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 **Privacy by design** is addressed by different means:
 - The eID law follows the SSI principles with three different roles: issuers, holders, and verifiers.
 These roles communicate directly with each other.
-- The issuer shall have any knowledge about the use of verifiable credentials issued by himself.
+- The issuer shall not have any knowledge about the use of verifiable credentials issued by himself.
 The eID law defines this privacy-preserving principle.
 - The system should protect privacy by default.
 As the eID law is technology-agnostic, it does not elaborate on what this means precisely.

 **Data minimization** is addressed by different means: